blackpandan/configs/README.md

 - open up the .gitconfig in git folder and replace email and name with your own

 ## Info
-it install zsh, ohmyzsh, tmux, ohmytmux, and starfish
+it install zsh, ohmyzsh, tmux, ohmytmux, nvm, node, pnpm and starfish